Timestamps & Captions

 voice: "alloy",

-timestamps: true, // forces STT fallback — OpenAI has no native TTS alignment
+timestamps: true, // uses timestamp fallback — OpenAI has no native TTS timestamps

 })

-When timestamps: true is omitted (or set to false), result.timestamps is undefined, even on providers that would have returned alignment for free.
+When timestamps: true is omitted (or set to false), result.timestamps is undefined, even on providers that would have returned timestamps for free.

-With timestamps: true and a TTS provider that lacks native alignment, SpeechSDK transcribes the generated audio to recover word timings.
+With timestamps: true and a TTS provider that lacks native timestamps, SpeechSDK uses a fallback speech-to-text model to recover word timings.
 The default fallback is OpenAI Whisper (openai/whisper-1, reads OPENAI_API_KEY).
 Expect extra cost and latency on this path.

 Override the fallback by passing fallbackSTT to the provider factory when you create the client: